In this blog, you will learn about tips for IELTS speaking. So, let’s get started.

 Stopping by the examiner may be interpreted by many students as a sign that they’re doing something wrong.
 But don’t panic; if the examiner stops you, it’s not a reflection on your ability to speak; it’s simply a part of the exam.
 It is the eleventh tips for IELTS speaking.

 You have no idea what questions will be asked of you, but that shouldn’t be a problem.
 All of the topics can be related to your life in some way.
 So all you have to do now is share your personal experiences.
-It is the twelth tips for IELTS speaking.
+It is the twelfth tips for IELTS speaking.

-Be emotional
+Be Emotional

 Give the speaking test with emotions.
 The tone of a speaker’s speech is what separates an experienced speaker from a beginner.
 Express yourself as if you were speaking in your tongue.